bhowmik94/digital-spaniel/README.md

 # Digital Spaniel Agency - Homepage Clone

-This project is a responsive homepage implementation for **Digital Spaniel Agency**, built with modern frontend tooling.
+This project is a responsive homepage implementation for **Digital Spaniel Agency**.
 It demonstrates a sticky/floating header, responsive navigation, mock data loading via Redux Toolkit, and a scalable component structure.

 ---